brianhill/loops-and-orbits/final_projects/cindy/student_body_mood.md

 ### Cindy Standup 2

 So far the model is just a declining mood for every student.
-Have a graph.
-Uncertainties how to make model realistic.
+Graph some sample students.
+Uncertainties how to make model have more features.
 External stress and spring break.
-Student-student interacxtion.
+Student-student interaction.

 ### Final Presentation Feedback